 Applying the Atomic Method to unclog

-When the nozzle is clogged by dirt or carbonized material that is bigger than the nozzle diameter, it is impossible to push it through the nozzle.
+When the nozzle is clogged with dirt or carbonized material that is bigger than the nozzle diameter, it is impossible to push it through the nozzle.
 In this case, the only way to remove the dirt is by taking it out from the top.
 This can be done by applying the Atomic Method (Ultimaker 2(+) Family) or applying hot and cold pulls (Ultimaker 3), which are both simple yet very effective approaches.
 With these methods you basically let all the dirt or carbonized material stick to a fresh piece of material, after which you can pull it out.

 Unclogging by using a needle